Bald eagle (Photo by Keith Mombour)

 - common butterwort

-- and more.
-See NCC's Species List for the Aspen Parkland Ecoregion.
+- See NCC's species list for the Aspen Parkland Ecoregion.

-This NCC Species List contains all species viewed and recorded by NCC in Sakatchewan's Aspen Parkland Ecoregion.
+This list contains all species viewed and recorded by NCC in Sakatchewan's Aspen Parkland Ecoregion.
 How many of these species have you seen here?
-(You can use the Species List to keep track!)
+(Use the species list to keep track!)

 - NCC permits foot access only.